knpuniversity/javascript/knpu/ep3-webpack/minify-css.md

 ## DefinePlugin: process.env.NODE_ENV

 The plugin is *perfect* for something like this, or even feature flags.
-But it's almost important for your production build.
+But it's also important for your production build.
 Down in our production section, add the plugin: new `webpack.DefinePlugin()`.
 Pass it `process.env.NODE_ENV` set to `JSON.stringify('production')`.